 From 1994 to 1997, as a member of the Mid-Continent Conference, Green built CCSU into a regional power, compiling a record of 51-27-7 (.641).
 Under Green, the Blue Devils played in four consecutive Mid-Continent championship matches, winning back-to-back conference championships (1994-95) and earning two NCAA play-in match berths - a 1-0 overtime loss to Notre Dame in 1994 and a 3-1 loss to Butler in 1995.

 Green is the former Director of Coaching in Connecticut for the National Soccer Coaches of America (NSCAA) and has also served as the head coach of the Connecticut U-17 Olympic Development Team, which he led to the Region I Championship.
 He is currently the president of the International Coaches Association and formally served as the chairman of the NSCAA Regional Ranking Committee and chairman of the NEC Coaches' Committee.

 In addition to on-the-field work, Green is a worldwide leading author of soccer books and multimedia.
 He has published four coaching books and eight multimedia instructional coaching cds focusing on instructional coaching techniques.
 In addition, Green is the founder and President of the International Coaches Association (ICA).

-Green, an associate professor at Central, received his tenure from the University in 1991.
+Green, a professor at Central, received his tenure from the University in 1991.
 He holds an NSCAA Advanced National Coaching Diploma and a United States Soccer Federation 'A' License and is a member of the English Football Association.

 Coach Green, is a 1985 graduate of Davis & Elkins (WV) College.